Section of M4 ‘fully closed’ after dead body found on carriageway

 “Inquiries are under way to identify the deceased and notify next of kin, while an investigation to establish how the person came to be on the motorway continues.”

-The M48 eastbound is also closed from junction 1 near Aust, according to National Highways.
+National Highways said the M4 remained closed westbound between junction 20 and junction 22 at the Prince of Wales Bridge, but it had reopened eastbound between junctions 20 and junction 21.

-National Highways said the M4 remained closed between junction 20 and junction 22 at the Prince of Wales Bridge.
+The M48 eastbound between the bridge and junction 21 of the M4 was also reopened.

 “This is a complex operation and will take time due to the location and volume of traffic,” they said in an alert.